-(g) No pond shall be constructed, installed, or maintained which either causes or contributes to the erosion of any adjacent, abutting, or nearby lands.

-- (h) In the case of farm manure lagoons, no special use permit shall be issued unless the applicant demonstrates compliance with the permitting requirements of the Michigan Department of Natural Resources for discharge into surface and/or groundwaters. - (i) No pond shall be used or maintained unless adequate public health measures are periodically taken to insure that the pond or use thereof does not cause the spread of disease, stagnation, or otherwise provide conditions dangerous of injurious to public health.
+- (g) No pond shall be constructed, installed, or maintained which either causes or contributes to the erosion of any adjacent, abutting, or nearby lands. - (h) In the case of farm manure lagoons, no special use permit shall be issued unless the applicant demonstrates compliance with the permitting requirements of the Michigan Department of Natural Resources for discharge into surface and/or groundwaters. - (i) No pond shall be used or maintained unless adequate public health measures are periodically taken to insure that the pond or use thereof does not cause the spread of disease, stagnation, or otherwise provide conditions dangerous of injurious to public health.

 SECTION 3.24.
 PERSONAL PROPERTY SALES.
-Personal property sales such as garage sales, yard sales, basement sales, or any other sales of a similar nature of personal property, shall be allowed only within the AG, RP, R-1, R-2, and R-3 Districts; subject to the following:
+Personal property sales such as garage sales, yard sales, basement sales, or any other sales of a similar nature of personal property, shall be allowed only within the AG, RP, R-1, R-2, R-3 and L Districts.
+Such sales are subject to the following rules: